itsmontel/scholar-ai-website-/SUPABASE_STORAGE_MIGRATION.md

 # 🚀 Supabase Storage Migration Guide

-This guide will help you migrate from AWS S3 to Supabase Storage for your Scholar AI application, which will save costs and simplify your infrastructure.
+This guide will help you migrate from AWS S3 to Supabase Storage for your WriteScholar application, which will save costs and simplify your infrastructure.

 ## 📊 **Cost Comparison**